THE POWER OF ASSOCIATION

 Who Should Join CBA?

-All official Catholic ministries, as well as privately owned Catholic non-profit and for-profit employers can all benefit from membership.
-Current members include Catholic archdiocese and dioceses, charities, schools and universities, healthcare systems and private practices, and a variety of privately owned Catholic businesses.
+All official Catholic ministries, including privately-owned Catholic non-profit and for-profit employers can benefit from membership.
+Current members range from Catholic archdioceses and dioceses, charities, schools and universities, healthcare systems and private practices, to a variety of privately-owned Catholic businesses.

 Employers that are listed in the current edition of the Official Catholic Directory qualify for membership.

-Privately owned Catholic non-profit and for-profit business who meet the following criteria and with the discretion of CBA,
+Privately-owned Catholic for-profit businesses who meet the following criteria and the review of the CBA can qualify for membership:

-• Catholics (or trusts or other entities wholly controlled by Catholics) own 51% or more of the business;
+- Catholics (or trusts or other entities wholly controlled by Catholics) own 51% or more of the employer and related employers

 I’m interested.
 I would like more information.